lhegstrom/PyPREVENT/README.md

 ## Installation
 **Requirements:**
-- Python 3.10 on a Mac / Linux system (more compatibility coming soon)
+- Python 3.7 to 3.12 on a Silicon Mac / Linux system (more compatibility coming soon)

 To install the package, pip install using: